-This section identifies any racial or ethnic group(s) that have disproportionately greater need in comparison to the jurisdiction as a whole.
+This section identifies any group(s) that have disproportionately greater need in comparison to the jurisdiction as a whole.

-A key task of the Consolidated Plan is identification of racial or ethnic groups that experience a disproportionately greater extent of housing problems.
-A disproportionately greater need exists when the members of racial or ethnic group at a given income level experience housing problems at a greater rate (10 percentage points or more) than the income level overall.
+A key task of the Consolidated Plan is identification of groups that experience a disproportionately greater extent of housing problems.
+A disproportionately greater need exists when the members of group at a given income level experience housing problems at a greater rate (10 percentage points or more) than the income level overall.